How to implement the 4Cs in education to teach 21st-century skills

 5. Combining all 4Cs

-Teachers and educators alike have common goals for preparing students today for success tomorrow.
-The 4Cs in education—collaboration, communication, creativity, and critical thinking—have played a vital role over the last two decades and will continue to do so.
+The 4Cs in education focus on teaching students essential 21st-century skills.
+The 4Cs in education—collaboration, communication, creativity, and critical thinking—have been vital for two decades and will continue to be, as educators aim to prepare students for future success.
 Nearpod continues to prepare students for the 21st century by providing an all-in-one platform with interactive lessons, gamified learning, and formative assessments to challenge students’ 4Cs education.
 Our Corinth high school science lessons incorporate the 4Cs.
 In the Integumentary System lesson, students can individually explore a 3D model of this system before synthesizing complex information in order to answer a series of questions collaboratively.

 Start teaching the 4Cs with Nearpod

 We challenge educators daily to design learning experiences that build students into confident and curious learners (two other valuable Cs!).
 21st-century learning should look and feel different than a more traditional classroom we might be familiar with and the landscape will continue to evolve so that students develop the knowledge and skills they need.
 Plus, Nearpod provides professional development to continue improving educators’ skills regarding the 4Cs.
-These real-world skills of collaboration, communication, creativity, and critical thinking are ever-important as we all seek to be lifelong learners.
+These real-world skills of collaboration, communication, critical thinking, and creative skills are ever-important as we all seek to be lifelong learners.

 New to Nearpod?
 Make sure you’re signed up to access these lessons and activities!